What is the force on a magnetic dipole?: Conclusions

-Our conclusion is that all of the attempts in \cite{v} and \cite{h} to produce the second term $-\frac{d}{dt}(\bmu\times{\bf E})$ in Eq.~(\ref{f2}) are wrong.
-The standard result ${\bf F=\nabla(\bmu\cdot B)}$, that has appeared in many textbooks for many years, is still correct.
+Our conclusions are: \begin{enumerate} \item All of the attempts in \cite{v} and \cite{h} to produce the second term $-\frac{d}{dt}(\bmu\times{\bf E})$ in Eq.~(\ref{f2}) are wrong.
+The standard result ${\bf F=\nabla(\bmu\cdot B)}$ that has appeared in many textbooks for many years is still correct, so this article will have a positive impact on graduate education. \item There is no hidden momentum in any of the magnetic dipole - electric field configurations of [4].